Barys Kit: Emigration

+In his final years, Kit spoke critically about the conditions under the regime of Alexander Lukashenko and stated: “I wish only one thing: I want Belarus to become free from all those unwanted things that have been happening recently.”

 Despite his emigration, Kit stayed a conscious Belarusian through all his life: "Everything I did in my life — I did for my homeland and its fame".
 He lived out his final years in a Jewish nursing home and celebrated his 107th birthday in 2017.
 He died on February 1, 2018.

 Scientific achievements

 Kit is the author of the first manual on rocket propellant "Rocket Propellant Handbook", published by McMillan in 1960.
 The book received many positive reviews and is referenced in rocket science publications even today.
 In 1982 Kit earned a Ph.D. in mathematics and science history from the University of Regensburg.

 Kit was a long-standing member of the American Institute of Aeronautics and Astronautics, an honorary member of the Hermann Oberth German Astronautics Society Board of Directors, a member of the International Astronautics Academy in Paris, Vice-President of the Eurasian International Astronautics Academy, Professor Emeritus of Maryland University, Honorary Doctorate of Science of Hrodna State University, and Navahrudak's honorable resident.